LGBTQ rights in Brazil: Discrimination protections

 In February 2019, the Federal Supreme Court (Supremo Tribunal Federal) began proceedings to criminalize homophobia and transphobia.
 The court handed down its ruling on May 23, criminalizing homophobia and transphobia under the country's anti-racism law (Lei do Crime Racial - Lei n.º 7.716/1989).
 Six of the Supreme Court's 11 judges voted in favor of the measure, while the five other judges were granted more time to make their decision.
 Eventually, on 13 June, the Supreme Court issued its final ruling, in an 8–3 vote.
 Judge Luiz Fux described homophobic crimes as "alarming" and an "epidemic".

+On February 27, 2025, the Supreme Federal Court ruled that the Maria da Penha Law can also be applied to transgender women and male same-sex couples.

+In July 2026, the Chamber of Deputies' Committee on Human Rights, Minorities, and Racial Equality approved a bill to criminalize transphobia in the country.
+The bill proposes a 30-year prison sentence for cases of transphobia resulting in death.

 In schools

-Multiple colleges, universities and schools have established guidelines and policies regarding LGBT students.
+Multiple colleges, universities and schools have established guidelines and policies regarding LGBTQ students.
 These include, among others, preventing and prohibiting bullying, creating support programmes and using a transgender student's preferred name.
-The 2004 government initiative, Brasil Sem Homophobia, seeks to further protect LGBT students from discrimination.
+The 2004 government initiative, Brasil Sem Homophobia, seeks to further protect LGBTQ students from discrimination.

 Since 2020, the Supreme Federal Court has been overturning state and municipal laws which banned "gender and sexuality courses" in schools.

 Since 2023, the Supreme Federal Court has been overturning state and municipal laws which decree banning the use of gender-neutral language by schools.

+On August 21, 2023, the Supreme Federal Court ruled 9–1 that anti-LGBTQ hate speech is equivalent to the crime of racial insult.

-In June 2024, the Supreme Federal Court ruled that public and private schools must fight discrimination based on sexual orientation and gender identity and sexist bullying (against cisgender and transgender girls) and homotransphobic (against gays, lesbians, bisexuals and transgenders).
+In June 2024, the Supreme Federal Court ruled that public and private schools must fight discrimination based on sexual orientation and gender identity and sexist bullying (against cisgender and transgender girls) and homotransphobic (against gays, lesbians, bisexuals and transgender people).